singaround/songbook/songs/A-Long-Time-Ago.md

 Then said old Noah with a flick of his whip,

-Come stop this row or I\'ll scuttle the ship.
+Come stop this row or I'll scuttle the ship.

 But the bull stuck his hoof through the side of the ark,